Wintellect/MSLearn/Introduction to Git/includes/08-branching-and-merging.md

 One of Git's advantages over older version control systems is that creating a branch is extremely fast; it amounts to writing a 40-character hash into a file under **.git/heads**.
 Switching branches is also fast, because Git stores whole files and just unzips them rather than trying to reconstruct them from lists of changes.
 Merging in Git isn't _quite_ that simple, but it's straightforward and often completely automatic.
 Let's learn what branches are, how they're used, and how they work.

-## Introduction to branches
+## Understanding branches

 A _branch_ is simply a chain of commits "branching off" from the main line of development, like a branch on a tree.

-If you are switching to Git from another version control system, you may be used to slightly different terminology.
+If you are switching to Git from another version-control system, you may be accustomed to slightly different terminology.
 Subversion, for example, actually calls its main branch "trunk".
-Git calls it `master`.
-You can rename `master`, just as you can rename any other branch, and some teams do this when switching to Git from some other version control system.
+Git calls it "master."
+You can rename "master," just as you can rename any other branch, and some teams do this when switching to Git from other version-control systems.

-Initially, a branch starts with a commit on `master` (or some other branch).
-It grows a separate history chain as commits are added; eventually it can have its changes merged back into `master`.
-(We'll see two different ways of doing that -- merging and rebasing -- later on in this unit.)
+A branch usually starts with a commit on "master."
+It grows a separate history chain as commits are added.
+Eventually its changes can be merged back into "master."
+You will learn about two different ways of doing that — merging and rebasing — in a few moments.

-It ends up looking like this:
+Suppose you branch off of "master."
+Here's how to picture it in your head:

 ```
 master:  ...A---B---C---D
                 \
 branch:          E---F---G
 ```

+Branches are given names such as "add-authentication" and "fix-css-bug," and branches can have branches of their own.
+The ultimate goal is to let developers do what they need to do without stepping on each other, and to ultimately have a "master" branch with a product that is ready to ship to customers.

 ## Create a branch